fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - Dave Hickey, “Romancing the Looky-Loos,”

 ## Planning Our ABQ Map Project
 We'll work together to create a richly layered interactive map that displays, contextualizes, and historicizes some features of ABQ.
 The particular topic (if there is a general theme) can be just about anything as long as it has a spatial and historical component.
-The goal is to create a new kind of spatial interface to understanding place, not just rehash what we've seen before.
+The goal is to create a new kind of spatial interface to understanding the space around us.
+Ideally, our individual contributions will present different views or facets of ABQ that are displayed spatially and thoroughly contextualized.

 - What should the modern walking tour look like? (i.e. how to explore the past and present of the built environment?)?
 - How might we extend the photography work from the "Photographing the Build Environment" course?